There are many different approaches to creating a Statistical Forecast but the most common methods / model types are:

 The Dimension Levels that you choose should relate to your company data and processes and the needs of the business.

-The accuracy of the Statistical Forecast will depend on the length of History analysed and the horizon of Forecast that is created.
-3 years of past data is enough to generate season trends but this requies product lifecycle stability or the creation of suitable levels to group like-items.
+The accuracy of the Statistical Forecast will depend on the length of History analysed by the engine, the horizon of Forecast and the methodology used to created the accuracy measures.

 3 years of past data is recommended to generate decent seasonal trends.